WINNER HARNESS LIFEJACKET

-Buoyancy 165 Newton: The buoyancy of a lifejacket is measured in the Newton unit.
-A lifejacket must have sufficient buoyancy to keep the user’s airways above the surface.
-The vests are divided into different classes depending on the amount of buoyancy, though the actual Newton’s number may vary depending on the size of the vest.
+The buoyancy of a life jacket is measured in the unit Newton.
+The life jacket must have sufficient buoyancy to keep the user’s airway above the surface.
+The vests are divided into different classes depending on the amount of buoyancy, however the actual Newton number may vary depending on the size of the vest.

-Automatic inflation: The product is equipped with a sensor for automatic inflation.
+The product is equipped with a United Moulders (UML) Mk5 sensor for automatic inflation.

-Integrated safety harness: Product equipped with an integrated safety harness, approved according to EN ISO 12401.
+The product has an integrated safety harness approved according to EN ISO 12401.

-Whistle included: Product equipped with whistle approved to EN ISO 12401.
+The product is equipped with a whistle approved according to EN ISO 12401.